justinhj/state-example/README.md

+# Minesweeper with Vite, TypeScript, and Zustand

+A modern implementation of the classic Minesweeper game built with Vite, TypeScript, React, and Zustand for state management.
+This project features a clean, professional UI with a responsive grid, colorful number indicators, and accurate game logic.

+This project was created with the assistance of **Grok 3**, an AI developed by xAI, which helped guide the development process, debug issues, and enhance the styling.

+## Features
+- 10x10 grid with 10 mines (customizable in code).
+- Left-click to reveal cells, right-click to flag potential mines.
+- Recursive flood-fill for empty cells, correctly limited to adjacent cells.
+- Win/loss detection and game reset functionality.
+- Polished UI with 3D-style hidden cells, color-coded numbers, and a modern reset button.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.